-Social Security taxes also go towards paying for the administration of the program.
+Social Security taxes also go toward paying for the administration of the program.
 After paying out benefits and administration costs, there is a surplus.
 The federal government borrows remaining money from the Social Security fund.
 The government is responsible for paying interest on the borrowed funds.

 Social Security wage base 2024